GroovinChip/dart_class_generator/README.md

 - Info/help/about section in-app

 ## Bugs
-- Copying code to the clipboard does not work on Windows
 - `Divider` widgets do not show on web
 - Backspacing the class name textfield until no characters are left crashes the code viewer